Pullusb/devTools/README.md

 - Print debug variable - Add a line in text to print selected variable on next execution
 - Disable all debug - Comment all lines terminating with "#Dbg" (like the print debug variable do)
 - Enable all debug
+- Time selected lines (add two timer lines to print execution code in sec of selected line (add import if necessary))
 - Expand text shortcuts - Replace _C._ with _bpy.context._ and _D._ with _bpy.data_
 - write classes tuple - Write a tuple at cursor containing all classes in file (for register/unregister in loop)
 - Text diff external - Print a diff with internal text and external source in console (appears only if file is external)